September 2020 Information regarding school meals and packed lunches

 Children in Reception, Year 1 and Year 2 will automatically have a free school meal provided which is part of a government initiative.
 Children in other classes will either have free school meals or will need to pay.

 Sometimes parents choose to make a packed lunch for their children.
 This needs to be healthy and needs to come to school in a packed lunch box with your child’s name on it.
-If you would like to change from a packed lunch to a school meal, please let the office know as it impacts on food orders.
-Food is ordered in advance so if you want to change from school meals to packed lunches we will need at least a week’s notice.
+If you would like to change from a packed lunch to a school meal, please let the office know as it impacts on food orders. .
+Food is ordered in advance so if you want to change from school meals to packed lunches we will need two weeks notice to change your child's meal arrangements.
 Any queries, please ring the school office.

 What should and shouldn't be in a school packed lunch?